playfulprogramming/playfulprogramming/content/crutchcorn/posts/stop-outsourcing-your-react-opinions/index.md

 ## Continuing consistency in I/O handling

 [I could talk about side effects in programming for hours](/posts/ffg-fundamentals-side-effects).
-As a short recap of an introductory view of effects:
+As a short recap of effects at a high level:

 - A "side effect" is the idea of mutating state from some external boundary.